BrandonPCollins/My-Project-1/README.md

 # Timetable

-The timetable page gives details on all the classes a prospective clien can engage with, displaying the information cleanly and easily in the form of a google calendar which I created specifically for this project.
-It also provides a place for current memebrs to view upcoming classes.
-Additionally I included a google map to make the location of the gym clear for new clients.
+The timetable page gives details on all the classes a prospective client can engage with, displaying the information cleanly and easily in the form of a google calendar which I created specifically for this project.
+It also provides a place for current members to view upcoming classes.
+Additionally, I included a Google map to make the location of the gym clear for new clients.

 ![image](https://user-images.githubusercontent.com/131177569/234129698-6bfa9473-0680-4efd-879b-7f63776b5f60.png)

 # Gallery

-The mosiac gallery is another technique we're using to try and encourage new sign-ups by showcasing a variety of dynamic and exciting images of training within the gym, showcasing the clean and cutting edge facilities from which the club operates.
+The mosaic gallery is another technique we're using to try and encourage new sign-ups by showcasing a variety of dynamic and exciting images of training within the gym, showcasing the clean and cutting edge facilities from which the club operates.

 ![image](https://user-images.githubusercontent.com/131177569/234130070-076578d6-a78c-47c2-ad13-a6a1b7bd186a.png)

 # Footer

-At the bottom of every page the footer provides essential contact information for the gym so that it is easily and immeidately available no matter which page the user is currently on.
-Included is the gym's phone number and email adress for direct contact, and also the club's various social media accounts on Youtube, Twitter, Instagram, and Facebook using icons taken from fontawesome.com.
+At the bottom of every page, the footer provides essential contact information for the gym so that it is easily and immediately available no matter which page the user is currently on.
+Included is the gym's phone number and email address for direct contact, and also the club's various social media accounts on Youtube, Twitter, Instagram, and Facebook using icons taken from fontawesome.com.

 ![image](https://user-images.githubusercontent.com/131177569/234130438-5472ae09-716c-4c31-9d61-79239cb2948d.png)

 # Future Development and Challenges

-The ability to book classes in advance is something I toyed with during development but was unable to do so in a satisfactory way with my current skillset.
+The ability to book classes in advance is something I toyed with during development but was unable to do so in a satisfactory way with my current skill set.
 It would absolutely be something I would like to implement in a future iteration of this website.

 The cage link fence background, while thematic, was also a back-up as initially I attempted to create a parallax scroll image, though I was already so far into development that trying to put it on top of what I had already created proved too much for me.
-If I were to do this project again I would likely start with the background rather than the content, giving me a tabula rasa upon which to work, without the glut my own code muddying up the clarity of what I was attempting to accomplishment.
+If I were to do this project again I would likely start with the background rather than the content, giving me a tabula rasa upon which to work, without the glut my own code muddying up the clarity of what I was attempting to accomplish.

 # Testing